kos984/ku-cli-progress/README.md

 ```

-In the `BarItem` class, the `template` represents a string template that defines how the progress bar will be displayed.
+In the `BarItemLegacy` class, the `template` represents a string template that defines how the progress bar will be displayed.
 In this template, you can use various placeholders that will substitute actual progress values into the resulting string.

 Let's review some key placeholders you can use in the template: